 - You must be 12 years old or older.

-- Be at high risk for severe COVID-19.
+- You must be at high risk for severe COVID-19.

 Conditions that would put you at risk for severe COVID-19 include a body mass index (BMI) of over 25, asthma, heart disease, high blood pressure, liver disease, lung disease, a compromised immune system, and many more.